cmrodican/VPG-Engine/README.md

 ## 🙏 Acknowledgments

 This project is inspired by the legendary work of:
-- **AKI Corporation** - Developers of WWF No Mercy and the Virtual Pro Wrestling series
+- **AKI Corporation** - Developers of WWF No Mercy, WWF WrestleMania 2000, WCW/nWo Revenge, WCW World Tour, Virtual Pro Wrestling 64, and Virtual Pro Wrestling 2.
-- **The No Mercy modding community** - Years of dedication to understanding this game
+- **The No Mercy modding community** - Years of dedication to this game

 We are not affiliated with WWE, AKI Corporation, or THQ.
 This is a fan project created out of love for the gameplay mechanics and design principles of No Mercy.